Make blogging great again!

 How Dropbox Won

-A couple of days ago, I came across something very interesting Dave Winer shared on twitter.
-It was a link to the application Drew Houston, the Dropbox founder submitted to YCombinator for their Summer 2007 cycle.
-I opened it out of curiosity and found it very interesting and thought provoking to read.
-Here’s is the answer from the application, to the question: “What is your company going to make?”
+A couple of days ago, I stumbled across something really cool that Dave Winer shared on Twitter.
+It was a link to the application Drew Houston, Dropbox’s founder, submitted to Y Combinator for their Summer 2007 cycle.
+I clicked it out of curiosity and found it super interesting and thought-provoking.
+Here’s the answer from the app to the question: What is your company going to make?”

 “Dropbox synchronizes files across your/your team’s computers.
 It’s much better than uploading or email, because it’s automatic, integrated into Windows, and fits into the way you already work.
 There’s also a web interface, and the files are securely backed up to Amazon S3.
-Dropbox is kind of like taking the best elements of subversion, trac and rsync and making them “just work” for the average individual or team.
+Dropbox is kind of like taking the best elements of subversion, trac and rsync and making them ‘just work’ for the average individual or team.
 Hackers have access to these tools, but normal people don’t…”

 125 points by pg 452 days ago | link